 So, Butter bei die Fische: how high are the cost of living in Hamburg now really?
 The prices of supermarkets and outdoor activities are generally based on the general price level of the city.
 Since Hamburg tends to be more expensive as a whole, this is also mirrored in its sections.
 But one thing at a time, let's first take a closer look at the cost of living in Hamburg per category:

-Transportation A regular day ticket for public transport in Hamburg from 9 am onwards for the AB area costs 6.60€, full-day tickets cost 7.90€.
+A regular day ticket for public transport in Hamburg from 9 am onwards for the AB area costs 6.60€, full-day tickets cost 7.90€.
 Good news: As a student, you will usually receive a semester ticket from your university for a low fee.
 Best to ask at your university!

 Strolling through the districts of Winterhude or Eppendorf you quickly get the impression that this is a city where the rich come to live.
 The splendid architecture blends in with the upscale boutiques.
-And this impression is not entirely false: rental prices in Hamburg ranks well above the national average.
+And this impression is not entirely false: average rental prices in Hamburg ranks well above the national average.

 Did you know that one-third of the income is spent on rent?

-You have to expect these rents:
+You have to expect this average rent in Hamburg:

 Whether it's a ticket for public transport, a visit to the theatre or shopping: The cost of living in Hamburg goes hand in hand with the city's price level.
 So what living costs should you expect in Hamburg?
 To live in comfort - and not just to survive - you should reckon with about 820.20€ per month as a single person - without rent!
 If you come to Hamburg as an expat with your family of four, you should dig a little deeper into your pockets and expect around 2.845€.